Halo-Lab/use-breakpoints-width/README.md

 # useBreakpoints

-React hook that shows the current breakpoint name and screen width.
+A React hook for getting the current breakpoint name and screen width.

-## Example
+## Usage
+Initialize `useBreakpoints` with a configuration object.
+The return value will be an object with the breakpoint's name (string) and screen width (number).

 ```jsx
 import useBreakpoints from 'use-breakpoints-width';